BobSomething/ShallowCyan/README.md

 Done by: Bui Minh Duc, Sacha Gregoire, Yonas Grossard-Amin, Hai An Mai

+Ranked: 7/27 (probably could have done better, if we stayed with higher depth search)

 # For the professor:

 Bob - bob@bob.a is Hai An Mai